lbain/lucybain/source/blog/2014/12-13-hoisting.md

 ## Explain "hoisting"

-Hoisting is when a JS declaration is lifted ("hoisted") to the top of it's scope by the JS interpreter.
+Hoisting is when a JS declaration is lifted ("hoisted") to the top of it’s scope by the JS interpreter.
 What this really means is that a variable or function isn't necessarily declared where you think it is.
 Understandably, this can cause problems.
 Variables and functions are hoisted differently, as we'll see below.

 **Hoisting variables**